-Our board of directors is currently composed of eight members, including seven non-employee members and our current chairman, president and chief executive officer Mr. Lauer.
-Upon completion of this offering, our certificate of incorporation will provide for a classified board of directors consisting of three classes of directors, each serving staggered three-year terms.
+Our board of directors is currently composed of eight members, including seven non-employee members and our current chairman, president and chief executive officer, Mr. Lauer.
+Our certificate of incorporation provides for a classified board of directors consisting of three classes of directors, each serving staggered three-year terms.
 As a result, a portion of our board of directors will be elected each year.
 To implement the classified structure, two members of our board of directors have been appointed to one-year terms, three have been appointed to two-year terms and three have been appointed to three-year terms.
 Thereafter, directors will be elected for three-year terms.
-Our Class I directors, whose terms will expire at the 2007 annual meeting of stockholders, are Mr. Goldberg and Ms. LaPorte.
-Our Class II directors, whose terms will expire at the 2008 annual meeting of stockholders, are Ms. Sandberg and Messrs.
+Our Class I directors, whose terms will expire at the 2007 annual meeting of stockholders, are Ms. Sandberg and Messrs.
 Lacob and Schaepe.
 Our Class III directors, whose terms will expire at the 2009 annual meeting of stockholders, are Messrs.
 Cakebread, Lauer and Oliver.